 The Online Community Survey found that over the past 12 months, 20% of respondents participated in volleyball, which ranked 18th out of 26 activities.
-The Student Survey found that volleyball was commonly played by respondents, although it is likely that the activity was primarily participated in school (likely within gymnasium space).
-The popularity of the sport may also be due to the fact that some schools may have organized volleyball teams.
+The Student Survey found that volleyball was commonly played by respondents, although it is likely that the activity was primarily participated in school gymnasium within space). popularity of the sport may also be due to the fact that some schools may have organized volleyball teams.